 IKEA Place – another furniture and home décor app with special features that consider the size of your home and entire floor plan to suggest perfect furniture for your place and taste.

 Image source: IKEA

-Roar – for a more convenient shopping experience, the Roar app provides important shopping information such as prices, ingredients, reviews from other users and even promotions and discounts available by just taking a photo of the object you’re interested in.
+Roar – for a more convenient shopping experience, the Roar app provides important shopping information such as prices, ingredients, reviews from other users, and even promotions and discounts available by just taking a photo of the object you’re interested in.

 Snapchat – a social media app featuring different geotagging options and face filters for animated or still photos.
 It can also be used by different brands as they have an option to incorporate their branded filters for users.

-With this huge growth in the industry, AR is to generate the highest revenue in the next 5 years which is very promising especially for app developers.
+With this huge growth in the industry, AR is to generate the highest revenue in the next 5 years which is very promising, especially for mobile app developers.
 However, it is important to understand that to create successful AR applications, businesses need considerable time and money resources.
 It can be challenging but it’s definitely lucrative and life-changing.